nwjs/node/doc/api/n-api.md

 and by checking, for all external libraries that it uses, that the external library makes ABI stability guarantees similar to Node-API.

+### Enum values in ABI stability

+All enum data types defined in Node-API should be considered as a fixed size `int32_t` value.
+Bit flag enum types should be explicitly documented, and they work with bit operators like bit-OR (`|`) as a bit value.
+Unless otherwise documented, an enum type should be considered to be extensible.

+A new enum value will be added at the end of the enum definition.
+An enum value will not be removed or renamed.

+For an enum type returned from a Node-API function, or provided as an out parameter of a Node-API function, the value is an integer value and an addon should handle unknown values.
+New values are allowed to be introduced without a version guard.
+For example, when checking `napi_status` in switch statements, an addon should include a default branch, as new status codes may be introduced in newer Node.js versions.

+For an enum type used in an in-parameter, the result of passing an unknown integer value to Node-API functions is undefined unless otherwise documented.
+A new value is added with a version guard to indicate the Node-API version in which it was introduced.
+For example, `napi_get_all_property_names` can be extended with new enum value of `napi_key_filter`.

+For an enum type used in both in-parameters and out-parameters, new values are allowed to be introduced without a version guard.

 ## Building